CSCfi/csc-user-guide/docs/apps/minimap2.md

 ```

-In the batch job example above one task (-n 1) is executed.
+In the batch job example above, one task (-n 1) is executed.
 The Minimap2 job
 uses 8 cores (--cpus-per-task=8 ) with total of 16 GB of memory (--mem=16000).
 The maximum duration of the job is four hours (-t 04:00:00 ).
 All the cores
 are assigned from one computing node (--nodes=1 ).
 In addition to the resource
 reservations, you have to define the billing project for your batch job.
 This
 is done by replacing the _<project>_ with the name of your project.
 (You can
-use command `csc-workspaces` to see what projects you have in Puhti).
+use command `csc-workspaces` to see what projects you have on Puhti).

-You can submit the batch job file to the batch job system with command:
+You can submit the batch job file to the batch job system with the command:

 ```
 sbatch batch_job_file.bash